-- When all the interviews have been conducted, the Search Committee or department should obtain and share opinions from all people who met formally with the candidate.
-These judgments, as captured on the scoring rubrics or in narrative statements, shall be considered by all department members who by right are involved in the decision concerning whom to recommend to hire.
-Following appropriate discussion, the search committee or department should recommend, in writing, a rank ordering of the acceptable candidates, and a list of the unacceptable candidates, with a brief statement evaluating the strengths and weaknesses of each.
-These statements should include a judgment as to the role the candidates may make to the Jesuit mission of the University, as expressed in the Faculty Handbook, and in the University's strategic planning documents.
-Chairs should make their recommendations to the Dean, and Deans and Directors should make their recommendations to the SVPAA. - If the Dean does not agree with the recommendations, or if the SVPAA disagrees with the Department, Area, Director or Dean's recommendation, all parties will work together collegially to attempt a resolution.
-Only the SVPAA is empowered to extend an offer of employment.
+- The Search Committee or department should solicit feedback from everyone who met formally with the candidate.
+This feedback shall be considered by all department members who by right are involved in the decision concerning whom to recommend to hire. - Following appropriate discussion, the search committee or department should recommend, in writing, a rank ordering of the acceptable candidates, and a list of the unacceptable candidates, with a brief statement evaluating the strengths and weaknesses of each.
+These statements should include a judgment as to the contribution the candidates may make to the mission of the University, as expressed in the Faculty Handbook, and in the University's strategic planning documents. - The representative of the appropriate faculty (i.e., search committee chair, program director, or department chair) shall forward to the Dean in writing their recommendation and evaluation of the final candidates for the position.
+If the Dean disagrees with the recommendation of the faculty, they shall notify the faculty in writing, and work with the faculty to attempt to resolve the disagreement.
+The Dean shall forward to the Provost their recommendation along with the faculty's recommendation and evaluations. - The Provost may decline to appoint a recommended candidate, in which case the Provost shall inform in writing the Dean and faculty recommending the appointment.
+Only the Provost is empowered to extend an offer of employment.
 In the rare case where unresolved differences remain on faculty appointments, the procedure listed in the Faculty Handbook in II.A.
-I.a (4) shall apply.
-If none of the candidates are acceptable to the Search Committee, the members should discuss with the Dean and/or the SVPAA the options of extending, canceling and restarting the search. - Once there is agreement on the candidate to whom we wish to make a job offer, the responsibility for communicating an offer to the candidate rests solely with the Dean.
-Once an offer has been accepted, the Dean shall communicate details of the offer to the SVPAA, who will send the formal offer letter to the candidate.
-Once a signed copy is received by the SVPAA, his/her office will inform the Office of Human Resources that a candidate has signed a written offer of employment so that its staff may complete the necessary documentation for employment. - Exceptions to any of these guidelines by individual schools or departments are welcomed when they are seen to enhance the procedure and enable us to achieve more effectively our fundamental objective, which is to bring to Fairfield University the best, the most intellectually vibrant, the most engaged and apt, and the most diverse faculty that we can find who will enhance and further our Jesuit mission.
-Such variations must be approved in advance by the Dean and SVPAA.
+I.a shall apply.
+If none of the candidates are acceptable to the Search Committee, the members should discuss with the Dean and/or the Provost the options of extending, canceling and restarting the search. - Once there is agreement on the final candidate, the responsibility for communicating an offer to the candidate rests solely with the Dean.
+Once an offer has been accepted, the Dean shall communicate details of the offer to the Provost, who will send the formal offer letter to the candidate.
+Once a signed copy is received by the Provost, their office will inform the Office of Human Resources that a candidate has signed a written offer of employment so that its staff may complete the necessary documentation for employment.

+Any exceptions to the above guidelines must be specified in the search plan, and must be approved in advance by the Dean and Provost.